Issues and Effects due to development of Contract Law

 Warranties

-Warranties are the minor terms of the contract as it does not link to its central existence.
-If contracting party is not able to satisfy warranties of the contract, then aggrieved party can only claim damages but they are not in the position to terminate the entire contract.
-According to the case precedent of Bettini v Gye 1876, employee had breach the warranty of contract and her employer had terminated the contract.
-In this case, court of law had stated that breach of warranties do not provide entitlement to the innocent party to end the contract as they have only right to make claim damages.
+Warranties are the minor terms of the contract, as they do not link to its central existence.
+If the contracting party is not able to satisfy the warranties of the contract, then the aggrieved party can only claim damages, but they are not in a position to terminate the entire contract.
+According to the case precedent of Bettini v.
+Gye 1876, the employee had breached the warranty of the contract, and her employer had terminated the contract.
+In this case, the court of law stated that breach of warranties does not provide entitlement to the innocent party to end the contract, as they have only the right to claim damages.

 Innominate terms

-Approach of innominate term has been developed from the case of Hong Kong Fir Shipping v Kawasaki Kisen Kaisha.
-In accordance with this case, innominate approach should be considered for breach instead of classification of terms in conditions and warranties.
-In accordance with this approach, innocent party will be entitled for the breach of entire contract only if they are substantially deprived from the entire benefit.
+An approach to the innominate term has been developed from the case of Hong Kong Fir Shipping v.
+Kawasaki Kisen Kaisha.
+In accordance with this case, the innominate approach should be considered for breach instead of classification of terms in conditions and warranties.
+In accordance with this approach, an innocent party will be entitled to the breach of the entire contract only if they are substantially deprived of the entire benefit.

 Application of Legal Provisions

-In accordance with the given case scenario, it can be said that contractual obligations of hotel has provided satisfactory services to the customers in accordance with the description provided in brochure.
-In addition to this, they are not entitled to exclude their liability regarding the terms which will contradict the fundamental rights of the customers.
-Provisions of Supply of Goods and Service Act 1982 states that seller is required to deliver the services in accordance with the description provided at the time of sale.
+In accordance with the given case scenario, it can be said that the contractual obligations of the hotel have provided satisfactory services to the customers in accordance with the description provided in the brochure.
+In addition to this, they are not entitled to exclude their liability regarding the terms, which will contradict the fundamental rights of the customers.
+Provisions of Supply of Goods and Service Act 1982 states that the seller is required to deliver the services in accordance with the description provided at the time of sale.

-In accordance with the regulation 8 of Unfair Terms in Consumer Contracts Regulations 1999 contract between parties will be continued for completing the performance.
-Case facts of the provided scenario show that there is a breach of warranty on the part of management of hotel as they fail to provide services in accordance with the description given in brochure.
-However, Rose is not entitled to terminate entire contract on the basis of breach of the warranties.
+In accordance with Regulation 8 of Unfair Terms in Consumer Contracts Regulations 1999, contracts between parties will be continued for completing the performance.
+Case facts of the provided scenario show that there is a breach of warranty on the part of the management of the hotel as they failed to provide services in accordance with the description given in the brochure.
+However, Rose is not entitled to terminate the entire contract on the basis of a breach of the warranties.

 Conclusion

-As per the described legal provisions, it can be said that Rose is entitled to claim for the compensation for the non-satisfactory performance on the part of management of hotel.
-However, compensation of entire return is not justified as ancillary terms were not satisfied.
-On the basis of provisions of Unfair Terms in Consumer Contracts Regulations 1999 exclusion clause inserted by hotel in contractual deed will not be considered valid because it is in contradiction with the legal provisions.
-Thus, management of hotel is not in the position to take benefit of that clause for reducing their contractual obligation.
+As per the described legal provisions, it can be said that Rose is entitled to claim compensation for the non-satisfactory performance on the part of the management of the hotel.
+However, compensation of the entire return is not justified as ancillary terms were not satisfied.
+On the basis of provisions of the Unfair Terms in Consumer Contracts Regulations 1999, the exclusion clause inserted by the hotel in the contractual deed will not be considered valid because it is in contradiction with the legal provisions.
+Thus, the management of the hotel is not in a position to take advantage of that clause to reduce their contractual obligation.

 References